Dasavathaaram: Legal issues

 Assistant director Senthil Kumar filed a case against the film at the Madras High Court.
 He claimed to have created the story of Dasavathaaram, in a script titled, Ardhanari alias Clones, and that Kamal Haasan and V. Ravichandran had "stolen" the script and left him out of the credits, violating the copyright act.
-On the basis of this complaint, the Chennai police queried the actor and later accepted his explanation with the high court sending notices to Kamal Haasan and the producer V. Ravichandran announcing an interim stay on the release of the film.
-The film was allowed to continue with its schedules, but the case was delayed till in 2007.
+On the basis of this complaint, the Chennai police inquired with the actor and later accepted his explanation; the Madras High Court then sent notices to Kamal Haasan and the producer V. Ravichandran announcing an interim stay on the release of the film.
+The film was allowed to continue with its production and post-production, but the case was delayed till in 2007.
 However, in September 2007, the Court dismissed the petition of Senthil Kumar in the case, clearing the legal hurdles for the film.

 Following the audio launch on 25 April 2008, Mallika Sherawat received a police complaint against the donning of improper attire at a film function.
 Hindu Makkal Katchi, a splinter group of the Hindu Munnani, lodged a complaint with the police, saying that Sherawat's attire at the function to release audio-CDs of Dasavathaaram, in which Tamil Nadu Chief Minister M. Karunanidhi had been present, had "hurt the sentiments of Hindus".
 The actress was accused of wearing a mini-skirt and exposing her back in front of the chief minister.

-The charges were cleared on 29 May 2008 insisting that Dasavathaaram did not portray Hindu culture in bad light.
+The petition was dismissed on 29 May 2008, with the Madras High Court stating that Dasavathaaram did not portray Hindu culture negatively.